john-linn/CleanDataProject/codebook.md

 #Project Codebook
 Codebook describing generated dataset

-Last update: 19 May 2015
+Last update: 20 May 2015

+##Input Data Summary

 This dataset provides a condensed version of information from the Human Activity Recognition Using Smartphones Data Set, as published at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
-It provides data collected by observations of
+It provides data from observations of accelerometer and gyroscope data collected from 30 experimental subjects, yielding linear acceleration and angular velocity measurements.
-30 experimental subjects, each of whom engaged in 6 identified activities while wearing a smartphone:
+Each experimental subject engaged in 6 identified activities while wearing a smartphone:

-WALKING,
-WALKING UPSTAIRS,
-WALKING DOWNSTAIRS,
+	WALKING
-SITTING,
-STANDING, and
-LAYING.
+	WALKING_UPSTAIRS
+	WALKING_DOWNSTAIRS
+	SITTING
+	STANDING
+	LAYING

+Each value in the input dataset was normalized and bounded to yield a result between -1 and 1.
-All data was extracted from the "subject", "X", and "y" text files at the top levels of the input dataset's "test" and "train" subdirectories, without reference to the inertial data files in lower-level subdirectories.
-Please refer to the "README.txt" and "features\_info.txt" files in the published dataset for further descriptive information, including specifics on normalization of the variables provided.
+Please refer to the "README.txt" and "features\_info.txt" files in the published dataset for further descriptive information.

+##Processed Results

 For each of the resulting 180 combinations, the generated dataset provides calculated means for each of 66 variables, with names corresponding to those in the "features.txt" file from the original dataset.
-As directed in the course assignment, variables with names suffixed with "-mean()" or "-std()", optionally followed by "-X", "-Y", or "-Z" to designate dimensions, were selected; in other words, from the input dataset, only those variables representing means and standard deviations were processed.
+Variables with names suffixed with "-mean()" or "-std()", sometimes followed by "-X", "-Y", or "-Z" to designate dimensions, were selected; in other words, from the input dataset, only those variables representing means and standard deviations were processed.
+All data were extracted from the "subject", "X", and "y" text files at the top levels of the input dataset's "test" and "train" subdirectories, without reference to the inertial data files in lower-level subdirectories.

 For each of the variables, the generated dataset provides a computed mean of the input dataset's values of that variable that correspond to a particular subject